 Conclusion 1: The solution matchstick figure of 6 squares must have 4 common matches between squares.

-Forming an invalid solution figure with 6 squares
+An example of an invalid solution figure with 6 squares

-This is an invalid solution as we have to move 4 matches to form the 6 square solution figure and not just 2 matches.
+This is an invalid solution, as we have to move 4 matches to form the 6 square solution figure and not just 2 matches.

 What do we learn from the invalid figure?
-First, the solution cannot be such a pair of three adjacent squares and second, solution can't be achieved by moving matchsticks from the central square.
+First, the solution cannot be such a pair of three adjacent squares and second, the solution can’t be achieved by moving matchsticks from the central square.

-The clues indicate simply that,
+The clues show simply that,

-Conclusion 2: The solution would be formed by moving matches from any of the four corner squares as all four are equivalent to each other.
+Conclusion 2: The solution would be formed by moving matches from any of the four corner squares, as all four are equivalent to each other.

-Analyzing number of squares to form, number of squares to be destroyed and sticks that can be moved
+Analysis of the number of squares to form, number of squares to be destroyed and sticks that can be moved

 If we move any single matchstick from a corner square, we will destroy one square and create three hanging sticks.
 We have to move at least one more of the three hanging matches.